Rhino UK worked with the Cambian Group to design multi-sensory spaces across multiple special school sites.Read case study

-We devised a big project.
-One that would see the creation of four different sensory spaces, designed to enrich the development of the minds, imaginations and senses of the students at the school.
+We devised a big project involving creating four different sensory spaces designed to enrich the development of the students’ minds, imaginations, and senses.

 Therapy sessions are important for children who don’t fully understand the way their bodies work.
-As Kisharon’s community was getting ready to welcome disabled and severely autistic children, they were especially interested in developing a Sensory Integration space.
+As Kisharon Special School community was getting ready to welcome disabled and severely autistic children, they were especially interested in developing a Sensory Integration space.
 A special space designed to develop students muscles, balance and inner confidence with the help of an Occupational Therapist.

 Alongside the interactivity, we also wanted the room to be used for quiet moments.
-We achieved this through the inclusion of personal sensory elements (tactile bamboo fibre optics & relaxing waterbed) and comforting spaces (resonance beanbag & illuminated ball pool).
+We achieved this by including personal sensory elements (tactile bamboo fibre optics & relaxing waterbed) and comforting spaces (resonance beanbag & illuminated ball pool).

 Perfect for increasing bodily awareness and releasing pent up energy, a Hydropool was a sensory element that the Kisharon team were excited about creating.
 It would be a brand new sensory facility for both students and teachers to explore and enjoy.

-We installed a mesmerising Hydro-Solar LED Projector within the Hydropool area, so that users could fully immerse themselves within this unique sensory experience.
-Solar LED Wheels gave the space the perfect underwater theme, heightening the calming and relaxing nature of the space.
+We installed a mesmerising Hydro-Solar LED Projector within the Hydropool area so that users could fully immerse themselves within this unique sensory experience.
+In addition, Solar LED Effect Wheels gave the space the perfect underwater theme, heightening the calming and relaxing nature of the space.

-To make learning spaces more conducive for students with PMLD we recommended a selection of portable sensory units to stimulate, distract and distil any classroom anxieties.
+To make learning spaces more conducive for students with PMLD, we recommended portable sensory units that would stimulate, distract and distil any classroom anxieties.

 PMLD students had previously lacked the opportunity to benefit from sensory experiences due to the inability to access sensory rooms.
 Although, portable sensory items allow sensory to be brought straight to these students, at any time, any place and very quickly, with minimal disturbance for both teachers and students.

-The OmiVista Mobii can be wheeled between classrooms for interactive tabletop lessons, and more hands on and imaginative learning sessions.
+The OmiVista Mobii can be wheeled between classrooms for interactive tabletop lessons and more hands-on and imaginative learning sessions.
 Whilst a Sensory Voyager can be used to support students experiencing sensory overloads.
-Voyagers can be brought close to desks or wheeled to a quiet space in a room – giving students the opportunity calm down and relax, until they feel like they’re ready to take an active part in the class again.
+Voyagers can be brought close to desks or wheeled to a quiet space in a room – allowing students to calm down and relax until they feel like they’re ready to take an active part in the class again.

 The installation process took place during lockdown.

-Sticking closely to government guidelines, our dedicated installation team were able to fit the new sensory spaces safely and efficiently.
-Working in teams of two and with limited access to public services like restaurants and hotels; the Kisharon install is a real testament to our crew’s hard work.
+Sticking closely to government guidelines, our dedicated installation team fitted the new sensory spaces safely and efficiently.
+Working in teams of two and with limited access to public services like restaurants and hotels, the Kisharon install is a real testament to our crew’s hard work.